21 May Watch our most highly requested seminars on demand

-Dive Accidents: What We Learned From Five Incidents
+Last year’s session: Dive Accidents 2020: What We Learned From Five Incidents.

 Presented by Karl Huggins, Ken Kurtis and L.A.
 Coroner John Kades with emcee Greg Holt from ScubaRadio.